 Finally a reason to choose elf…

 Due to popular demand, I’ve developed a set of Ancestry bonuses for Adventurous.
 In the core rule book, ancestries (or races as they are called in the book) have no mechanical impact on the game, they are purely flavor.
-This was done to not overloadĀ GM and players with bonuses left and right.
+This was done to not overload the GM and players with bonuses left and right.
 The 8 classes already have a distinct class feature, three unique abilities and each offer 6 talents for further customization.
-That’s 80 different things to keep track of right there.
+That’s 80 different things to keep track of right there, not counting the additional talents in the official Talent Expansion for Adventurous.

 The ambition with Adventurous has always been to create the most intuitive and easy run system, and I’m confident that I have succeeded at that.
 So overloading GMs and players with mechanical stuff wasn’t in line with that.
-But, many players have emailed us and asked for mechanical impact for the races (or ancestries as they will hereby be known as).
+But, many players have emailed us and asked us to add mechanical impact of the races (or ancestries as they will hereby be known as).
 So of course I want to do that, and I think the best way at the moment, is to do it in the form of an optional rules supplement posted here.
 Just like the Stress system for Adventurous.

 Without further ado, here are the expanded ancestry rules for the Adventurous Fantasy Role-playing game!